USPS Announces 8% Shipping Surcharge Starting April 26

 What’s Affected

 Not affected: First-Class Mail, First-Class stamps, and all other mail products.
-The price of a stamp stays at 78 cents.
+The price of a stamp stays at 78 cents (rising to 82 cents on July 12 — that’s a separate increase covered in our stamp price post).

 Why Now